Nearly all cyclists use long intervals in one form or another.

 Adaptations to aerobic interval training: interactive effects of exercise intensity and total work duration

-In a 2013 study, Seiler and colleagues compared the effects of three 7-week interval training programs on 35 cyclists (2).
+In a 2013 study, Seiler and colleagues compared the effects of three different formats of long intervals on 35 cyclists (1).
+The training period lasted for 7 weeks.

 Who were the cyclists?